inmanta/inmanta-core/docs/quickstart.rst

     docker-compose up

 Docker Compose will set up the Inmanta server, a postgres server and two VM-like containers to experiment on.
-When Docker Compose is done deploying and Inmanta server is running, you will be able to open the dashboard at http://127.0.0.1:8888.
+When Docker Compose is done deploying and the Inmanta server is running, you will be able to open the dashboard at http://127.0.0.1:8888.
 When you see the following output, the Inmanta server is ready to be used:

 .. code-block:: sh